 Juuso the bear makes artistic debut at Finnish gallery

 Artists usually like to attend the opening of their exhibitions but the painter of the works that went on display at a gallery in Helsinki on Tuesday preferred to carry on hibernating.
-The artist behind the exhibition entitled "Strong and soft touches" is a 423-kilogram brown bear named Juuso who uses his body, especially his paws, as paintbrushes.
+Pasi Jantti a keeper of a bear called Jusso points on the painting at the gallery in Helsinki, Finland January 17, 2017.

 Discussions